chinma-yyy/Dev-Ops/aws/Core/ELB.md

 - **How It Works**: When an instance is deregistered or marked unhealthy, new connections are not sent to the instance, but existing connections are allowed to finish.
 ### 2. Network Load Balancer (NLB)
  NLB operates at the transport layer (OSI model layer 4) and is designed to handle TCP, UDP, and TLS traffic.
 It is optimized for high-performance and low-latency traffic.
+ • NLB has one static IP per AZ, and suppor ts assigning Elastic IP (Internet-facing NLB)
+(helpful for whitelisting specific IP addresses)
+• Client IP Preservation: client IP is forwarded to targets
+• Targets by instance ID / ECS Tasks: Enabled
+• Targets by IP address TCP & TLS: Disabled by default
+• Targets by IP address UDP & TCP_UDP: Enabled by default
+• You must enable an AZ before traffic is sent to that AZ (can be added after NLB creation)
+• Cross Zones Load Balancing only works for the availability zones that are enabled on the
+NLB
+• You cannot remove an AZ after it is enabled
+• Resolving Regional NLB DNS name returns the IP addresses of ENIs for all NLB nodes in all enabled AZs
+For internet-facing load balancers, the subnets that you specify must have at least 8 available IP addresses (e.g. min /28).
 ### 3. Global Load Balancer (GLB)
  AWS Global Accelerator provides a single entry point to your applications and optimizes traffic routing globally.
 It's not strictly a traditional load balancer but offers global traffic management.